tarantool/doc/doc/reference/tooling/tt_cli/pack.rst

     $ tt pack tgz --with-integrity-check private.pem

-Learn how to perform integrity checks upon application startup and in runtime in the :ref:``tt start <tt-start>`` reference.
+Learn how to perform integrity checks upon application startup and in runtime in the :ref:`tt start <tt-start-integrity-check>` reference.

 .. _tt-pack-options: